-CCL-Carnival Cruise Line "may have no choice" but to move its liners out of the USA (canceling homeporting) to resume passenger shipping operations in case the CDC agency (Centers for Disease Control and Prevention) don't lift its No-Sail Order put in response to the Coronavirus/COVID-19 crisis, company officials revealed.
+CCL-Carnival Cruise Line "may have no choice" but to move its liners out of the USA (canceling homeporting) to resume passenger shipping operations in case the CDC agency (Centers for Disease Control and Prevention) don't lift its No-Sail Order put in response to the COVID crisis, company officials revealed.

 On Tuesday, April 6, CCL extended its pause of operations out of U.S. ports through June 30, 2021.